 Walk along Via dei Crociferi

-A walk along Via dei Crociferi is a must!
+A walk along Via dei Crociferi is one of the things to do in Catania!
 This is one of the main streets in the historical center of town.
 It’s located between the Roman Theater and the Giardini Bellini and here you’ll find many impressive buildings, including a whopping four churches: the church of St. Francesco Borgia; that of San Benedetto and of St. Francis of Assisi; and the Church of Santa Giuliana.

 Explore the Roman Amphitheater